John James (Australian architect): Architectural practice

+Recognition

 In 2008 James was recipient of the Medal of the Order of Australia (OAM) for "Service to architecture as a practitioner, educator and historian, particularly as a leading scholar on French Gothic architectural history".

-A little earlier he had received the American Institute of Architects Honour for Collaborative Achievement, for his work on French Gothic architecture (2005), and in 2018 the Australian Institute of Architects Enduring Architecture award for the Reader's Digest building.
+James received the American Institute of Architects Honour for Collaborative Achievement, for his work on French Gothic architecture in 2005.

+In 2016 James was awarded the Australian Institute of Architects New South Wales Enduring Architecture Award and the National Award for Enduring Architecture for the Reader's Digest Building, Surry Hills nearly 50 years after its completion.

 The Contractors of Chartres Controversy

 In 1969 he traveled to France to examine the construction history of Chartres cathedral, to see if the art-historical theories could be reconciled with the evidence in the masonry, and quickly found that the theories current at that time were incorrect.
 He continued this investigation at Chartres for five years, and developed the investigative technique he termed "Toichology".

 His first article on this research was published by Dennis Sharp in the Architecture Association Quarterly in 1972, which led to Robert Branner's assessment on what this approach could offer to scholarship.
 James showed how the cathedral had been built from the evidence in the masonry, and in the process redefined the constructional history of the building and presented a new view of early medieval building practice.
 He identified the nine master masons and analyzed their geometric methods.
 The monograph was published in two volumes in English, and three in French translated by local architect Dominique Maunoury.